turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Step 4: Observe progress

 Wait for the progress bar to complete.
-The time this takes will depend on how many resources are in the account; it is normal for the progress bar to fluctuate in size as new types of resources are discovered.
+The time this takes will depend on how many resources are in the account; it is normal for the progress bar to grow and shrink as new types of resources are discovered.

 <p><img alt="aws-progress-bar" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/aws-progress-bar.png"/></p>